Need help? Call us on

 If you require specialist energy advice and management and have an energy intensive industry, this guide is for you.
-Here, we’ll explain how to manage energy for a high energy consumption industry like yours, the various types of contracts and services available, as well as energy efficiency measures to help reduce your usage.
+Here, we’ll explain how to manage energy for a high energy consumption industry like yours, the various types of contracts and services available, as well as industrial energy efficiency measures to help reduce your usage.

 With energy, your usage level determines whether your business is classed as small, medium or large.
 Your business will be classed as large by energy suppliers if it uses:

 Due to the large amount of energy required to power your business, you need extra energy services to ensure you’re paying a fair, affordable price and are always on top of your account.

 Here are services and contracts we offer to help you with this.

 Bespoke procurement is a comparison service we offer to large businesses like yours.
 As part of this service, we help you get a fair price by tailoring quotes to your business needs.

 As your business is a high energy consumption industry, suppliers will bid for your supply as part of the comparison process.
 Here’s how it works:

 Occasionally, mistakes can be made through incorrect contract charges or estimated billing.
 But, we know that monitoring your bills can be time-consuming.
 That’s why we offer a bill validation service that automatically monitors the accuracy of your bill using a tool that reviews and recalculates your costs, whatever the type of meter you have.

 If there’s a problem, we will work to fix it.
 So you can be sure that you’re always paying the right amount for your energy.

 As part of the running of your energy supply, you have a Meter Operator and Data Collector.
 Your Meter Operator is responsible for the installation and maintenance of your meter, and your Data Collector is responsible for monitoring your meter data and collecting it for your supplier.